-- How was Wright able to design his masterpiece?
+- How was Calavatra able to design especially his key buildings?

 - Can have many guesses

 - (Ultra) hard work, perseverance, dedication (over decades)

 - Experience

 - Creativity, Out-of-the-box thinking

 - A good understanding of past designs

 - Good judgment and intuition

 - Strong skill combination (math, architecture, art, engineering, ...)

 - Funding (\$\$\$\$), luck, initiative, entrepreneurialism

 - Strong understanding of and commitment to fundamentals

 - Principled design

-- - ...
+- ...

 - (You will be exposed to and hopefully develop/enhance many of these skills in this course)